Paul Nicholas: Personal life

-Nicholas was 18 when he had a child, Carl (b.
-1965), with girlfriend Patricia Brecknell.
-His then-former girlfriend, Lyn Last, gave birth to his second child, Jason (b.
-1967), only a few months after his 1966 marriage to Susan Gee.
-Nicholas and Gee had two children together, Natasha (b.
-1969) and Oscar (b.
-1971).
-After their divorce, Susan Gee died in 1977, at the age of 28 in a car accident, survived by their two young children.
+Nicholas was 18 when he had a child with girlfriend Patricia Brecknell.
+His then-former girlfriend, Lyn Last, gave birth to his second child in 1967, only a few months after his 1966 marriage to Susan Gee.
+Nicholas and Gee had two children together.
+After their divorce, Gee died in 1977 aged 38, in a car accident.
+She was survived by their two young children.
+Nicholas bought his current home in the leafy suburb of Highgate near to Hampstead Heath in the 1970s from the proceeds of his singing career, he was joined there by his second wife Linzi Jennings who he married in 1984, they have two children together.

-Nicholas first met Linzi Jennings in 1970; they later dated and were in a relationship until 1977.

-Nicholas became despondent in 1979; the mother of his two children, Susan Gee had died and he was a single parent.
-Through his grief he was reunited with Linzi a few months later, she was supportive of him and his two children, gelling as a family unit, they went on to have two children together, Alex (b.
-1981) and Carmen (b.
-1987).
-Nicholas and Linzi married in 1984.